 Other Things to Do in San Francisco and Beyond

 Have a few extra days in San Francisco?
-Here are some additional places to add to your California itinerary:
+You could visit other California hot spots like San Diego or Los Angeles.
+But if you want to stay close to San Francisco, here are some additional places to add to your California itinerary:

 - Hayes Valley: Spend a few hours in this trendy neighborhood rich with chic boutiques, home decor shops and trendy restaurants.
 To catch a sight of one of the most photographed locations in San Francisco, Painted Ladies, head to Alamo Square.
 The row of Victorian houses backdropped by San Francisco’s ultra-modern city skyline makes for a beautiful contrast.